 Each year at the Harvard Commencement, three graduating students speak to approximately 32,000 students, faculty, parents, alumni/ae, and guests.
 As soon as the first anthem concludes, a senior strides to the microphone and announces, Salvete omnes!
-What follows is one of the oldest of Harvard traditions – a short speech in Latin.
-Then a graduating senior, followed by a representative from one of the graduate or professional schools, deliver short speeches in English.
+What follows is one of the oldest of Harvard traditions - an oration in Latin.
+Then a graduating senior, followed by a representative from one of the graduate or professional schools, deliver speeches in English.
 The original purpose of these speeches was to defend one’s thesis but, over time, topics have broadened and may now address important issues, current events, or lessons learned from personal experiences at Harvard or in the wider world.

 The deadline for students to submit speeches electronically is no later than Noon, Tuesday, April 1, 2014.
 (A link will be opened on this site for electronic speech submissions one week before the deadline.)
 Students whose speeches have been selected by the judges will be notified of the time and place of the preliminary auditions, scheduled on Tuesday, April 22.
 Final auditions will take place on Tuesday, April 29.

 Speeches should be no longer than five minutes in length.
 Submissions will be judged for intelligence, wit, originality, and general significance.
 Candidates for the undergraduate Latin oration should consult Professor Richard Tarrant of the Classics Department, at (617) 496-3611.
 Please include an English translation with your electronic submission.

 There will be an Orators’ Workshop on Thursday, March 6, at 4:00 PM (Harvard Hall 103).
 Students interested in learning more about the competition are encouraged to attend.

 (Undergraduate English, Undergraduate Latin, Graduate English)